My daughter was flying home from college one year when a TSA employee pulled her aside. There was a problem with her

 Here are my tips for navigating your way through TSA and beyond:

 I always recommend packing your fish oil in at least one sealed Ziplock bags.
-If for some reason the vials should leak or get crushed, you want to make sure the oil won’t spill onto the rest of your belongings.
+If for some reason the container should leak or get crushed, you want to make sure the oil won’t spill onto the rest of your belongings.

 On that same note, don’t pack your vials next to clothes or electronics, if you can help it.
 If your carry-on luggage has separate compartments, keep your Omega Cure with other liquids items, like lotions and small bottles of shampoo — again, as an extra precaution against leaks.

 If you are checking your luggage or traveling by car or train, you can, of course, bring your Omega Cure 8.5 oz bottle (and we have many customers who have done so over the years).
 For these trips, lovingly wrap your bottle in bubble wrap.
 And again, don’t forget those sealed Ziplock bags.

 When you get to your final destination, remember to put your bottles or vials in the refrigerator, if one is available to you.
-As mentioned above, the Omega Cure Extra Strength vials have a 10-day shelf life at room temperature.
+As mentioned above, the Omega Cure Extra Strength vials have a 14-day shelf life at room temperature.
 But, refrigeration does extend the shelf life and keeps the oil fresh for longer.
 Plus, it tastes better chilled.